danmontesi/tud18-ds4se/README.md

 1. Calculate minor, major, total and ownership features (as described in "Don't Touch My Code!") for components in selected GitHub repository.
 2. Calculate churn and size features (as described in "Don't Touch My Code!") for components in selected Git repository.
 Find number of defects in every file discovered in post-release period.
 3. Perform linear regression analysis and cross-validation for obtained feautures to check if they are significantly influential on number of defects in code.
-4. Prepare a presentation of the results

-The final goal was to prepare a presentation of results of analysis, compare it with "Don't Touch My Code!" and form conclusions.
+4. Prepare a presentation of the results of analysis, compare it with "Don't Touch My Code!" and form conclusions.
+Finish unfinished work, push it to GitHub and write a report.

 ## Description of work and operational decisions
 We considered the repository of the Rust programming language https://github.com/rust-lang/rust for our analysis.